PragtiKumari/streamoid-product-service/README.md

 ---

-## 📄 License
+##  License

-This project is part of a take-home assignment for Streamoid Technologies.
+This project is part of a take-home assignment for internship position at Streamoid.